This post may contain affiliate links. Please see my disclosure policy for details.

 This is where she invites Frank in to talk about where she has been for the last two years over a dram of whisky.
 It’s also where she tells him that she is pregnant with Bree and where they make plans to move to Boston.

 Apparently, the owners had recently painted the walls in this room before the filming of the second season.
 But, the Outlander team wanted a more 1940s colour of the paint.
 So, it was changed for the show and hasn’t been changed back!

 4. The Reverend Wakefield’s sitting room

-The first scenes we see of the Reverend Wakefields home is when Frank and the Reverend are studying some records to find Frank Randall’s lineage.
+The first scene we see of the Reverend Wakefields home is when Frank and the Reverend are studying some records to find Frank Randall’s lineage.

 This is also the first time we hear the name Jack Randall too who turns out to be Black Jack Randall.

-These scenes were shot in the lounge area of the house while reappears quite a few times in the 1st, 2nd, 3rd and 4th series too.
+These scenes were filmed in the lounge area of the house while reappearing quite a few times in the 1st, 2nd, 3rd and 4th series too.